matteleuteri/.vimrc/README.md

-# This is my .vimrc
+# These are my configuration files.

-I use it to configure vim.